MonkeyNadz/DockerAndJenkins/readme.md

 	    H/5 * * * *

- 2. Under Pipeline - set the definintion to "Pipeline script from SCM", select git - then paste the repo there.
+ 2. Under Pipeline - set the definintion to "Pipeline script from SCM", select git - then paste your repo there.
  3. Save and Apply.
  4. Hit Build Now - and it should all run nicely - and you should see the container build in your Docker Hub repos.